Ryuketsukami/utor/README.md

 # we are using uploadthing for the images upload
 # we are using shadcn/ui for most of the assets
 # we are using livekit.io for video and audio
+# we are using railway.app to deploy our app, we cant use vercel because vercel is serverless and we are using websockets, and websockets wont work there

 # we used "npm install uploadthing @uploadthing/react react-dropzone" to install uploadthing